ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 ### In Discussion

-> This step is mandatory.
+> This step is recommended if it is not yet clear which solution is the best.

 Here you must ensure: